geison20/tech-challenge/README.md

 </p>

 ### Must have:
-- Use this boiler how to base of development
+- use this repo as a boilerplate of your project

 - Use [Material-ui v5](https://mui.com/) for construct your components.